DivineTheAnalyst/microservices-k8s/README.md

 **Online Boutique** is a cloud-native microservices demo application deployed on **AWS EKS** using modern DevOps practices.
 This project demonstrates how to deploy a production-ready e-commerce application with 11 microservices using **Helm Charts**, **External Secrets Operator**, and **NGINX Ingress Controller**.

+> **🔧 Custom Implementation**: This is a complete re-implementation of Google's microservices demo.
+All original Helm charts, Dockerfiles, and Kubernetes manifests were removed and rebuilt from scratch to demonstrate enterprise-grade deployment patterns, security best practices, and AWS-native integrations.

+## 🌟 What Makes This Different

+- **Built from Scratch**: Complete custom Helm charts with production-ready configurations
+- **AWS-Native**: Leverages AWS Secrets Manager, EKS, and ELB integrations
+- **Security-First**: External Secrets Operator, security headers, and rate limiting
+- **Production-Ready**: Resource limits, health checks, and horizontal pod autoscaling
+- **Enterprise Patterns**: Proper secret management and ingress configuration

 ## 🏗️ Architecture Overview

 This implementation transforms Google's microservices demo into a production-ready AWS EKS deployment with enterprise-grade security and operational practices.